streptomyces/advancedR/README.md

 ###############

-# Think of them as categorical variables.
+# Think of them as categories.

 numbers <- c(1.200261, 1.479827, 1.482392, 1.716793, 1.518791, 1.000030,